YutongGu-Creator/Dialogflow-ProgrammingDanny/README.md

-**ProgrammingDanny is a chatbot I created with the goal of helping people learn JAVA.**
+**ProgrammingDanny is a chatbot I created with the goal of helping people learn Java.**

 The core of the chatbot is to use a series of quizzes to dynamically profile a user.